-The base data for the official holidays are in file Holidays.txt in folder
+The base data for the national holidays is in the file called Feiertage.txt in the folder called %programdata%\COPA-DATAzenon810.

-%programdata%\COPA-DATA\zenon[Version].
 It can be edited with a text editor.

-Entries specific to a country begin with the country's identification, enclosed in angle brackets, followed by a key number as in Microsoft Office.
+The entries for a country start with the country's identification in English, enclosed in square brackets, followed by a key number, as is also the case in Microsoft Office.
 The definition of holidays can be found in the following line, the name and date of the holiday.
+There is one entry in a line for each national holiday.